 A breath test can detect and measure your blood alcohol concentration level (BAC) but you need a blood or urine test to detect the presence of a drug, which is objective evidence that the drug is at least in your system.
 However, there is no legal limit regarding the amount of a drug in your system that would be a violation of any law, unlike alcohol where you are driving unlawfully if your BAC is 0.08% or more.

 As a motorist, you are required under California’s implied consent law to submit to chemical testing so long as the arresting officer has probable cause to believe you are under the influence.
 If you refuse chemical testing, you risk losing your driver’s license for a year, or even longer if you have prior DUI or DUID convictions within the past 10 years.
-Your refusal can be used against you at trial as evidence of your impairment and by the court to enhance your sentence if convicted.
+Your refusal can be used against you at trial as evidence of your impairment and by the court to enhance your sentence if convicted6.

 A first time DUID conviction results in the same sentence as a first DUI.
 You could spend a weekend in jail, do community service, lose your driving privileges for 9 months, participate in a drug education or counseling program and pay a fine up to $1000.
 Subsequent violations result in mandatory minimum sentences, a longer suspension of your driver’s license and other consequences.

 A violation of either 11350 or 11377 as a misdemeanor or felony, however, makes you eligible for diversion.
-Diversion is an alternative to jail or prison and can result in a dismissal of all charges if you complete all conditions imposed and successfully complete a drug counseling or therapy program.
+Diversion is an alternative to jail or prison and can result in a dismissal of all charges if you complete all conditions imposed and successfully complete a drug counseling or therapy program7.